 How to Create a Mind: The Secret of Human Thought Revealed by Ray Kurzweil

-Ray Kurzweil has won multiple prizes for his theories and inventions, nine honorary doctorates, and several honors from American presidents.
+Ray Kurzweil has won multiple prizes for his theories and inventions, nine honorary doctorates, and several honours from American presidents.

 The Singularity is Near by Ray Kurzweil

-In the Singularity is Near, Ray Kurzweil describes what he means by “The Singularity.”
-That singularity is the combining, slowly and over time, of human intelligence with that of artificial intelligence.
-This will eventually take the already complex human mind and advance it to the point of computer intelligence, which could become vastly superior in many ways.
+This technological singularity will eventually take the already complex human mind and advance it to the point of computer intelligence, which could become vastly superior in many ways.

-While Kurzweil doesn’t deny that there will be consequences of this happening, he leans towards an optimistic view of what this new future of combined human and artificial intelligence will look like.
+While Kurzweil doesn’t deny the consequences of this development, he leans towards an optimistic view of what this new future will look like.